Backbone81/membership/README.md

 ### Nice to Have

+- A ring buffer implementation for the gossip queue might perform better than the current bucket implementation.
 - Should the FromBuffer functions return the remaining buffer to make it easier and less error-prone to work with?
 - Make sure we provide enough context for all error returns.
 - Check if we really need to use panic anywhere.